-As I shared earlier, African-American banks have a proud history in the United States.
+As I shared earlier, African American banks have a proud history in the United States.
 But their continued existence is at an alarming juncture.

-Based on FDIC statistics, from 2008 to 2013, twelve African-American banks across the United States closed.
+From 2008 to 2013, twelve African American banks across the United States closed.
 In the last two and half years, four more African-American banks closed, including Highland Bank and Seaway Bank and Trust.
 Seaway Bank, established in 1965 right here in Chicago, was one of the largest and oldest black banks in the country.